Security and risk

 The scope of the challenges we face is almost unlimited.
 The breadth of issues being addressed by experts across the university includes: cybercrime and protection of the elderly and vulnerable; monitoring of coastal erosion in Pacific Islands; flood risk across the UK; landslide and infrastructure risk in Dominica, following Hurricane Maria; policing and forensics; military drone use in Iraq, Syria and beyond; and insurgencies around the world, and more.

-Under the leadership of Professor Peter Lee and supported by Ying Ying Cheung, the Security and Risk Theme is committed to generating new and innovative solutions to some of the most important challenges of our time.
+Under the leadership of Professor Peter Lee, the Security and Risk Theme is committed to generating new and innovative solutions to some of the most important challenges of our time.

 The Peace, Conflict and Security Research Group

 Working in tandem with the Risk and Security Theme, this interdisciplinary research group focuses on the intertwined fields of peace, security and conflict studies.

 Drawing on expertise from across the University – including from our satellite team at RAF Cranwell – it offers an innovative forum for sharing research, knowledge and best research practice in the field of peace, security and conflict.

 Colleagues in the group are working on areas as diverse as: